sharpapi/sharpapi-laravel-client/README.md

 Typical use case require these steps:

 1. Dispatch one of the available AI processing methods (this will return job processing status URL)
-2. Run `pollJobStatusAndFetchResults($statusUrl)` method which operates in polling mode, sending underneath requests every 10 seconds for 180 seconds (these values [can be customized](#optional-custom-configuration)).
+2. Run `fetchResults($statusUrl)` method which operates in polling mode, sending underneath requests every 10 seconds for 180 seconds (these values [can be customized](#optional-custom-configuration)).
 3. `SharpApiJob` object will be returned.
 4. For a job finished with `success` return status you can obtain the results with one